Bernstein spectral method for quasinormal modes and other eigenvalue problems: Applications in Quasinormal Modes

 where the metric $g^{0}_{\mu \nu}$ is that of an unperturbed black hole, such as the Schwarzschild or Kerr solution.
 In the linear approximation $\delta g_{\mu \nu} \ll g^{0}_{\mu \nu}$ (so called because the perturbing metric $\delta g_{\mu \nu}$ does not back react with the background metric), these small perturbations generically take the form of damped oscillations known as \textit{quasinormal modes}.
 When $g^{0}_{\mu \nu}$ is spherically-symmetric, the equations for $\delta g_{\mu \nu}$ reduce to one-dimensional wave equations in certain potentials.
 These are the famous Regge-Wheeler and Zerilli equations for odd- and even-parity perturbations, respectively.

 Quasinormal modes arise as the characteristic ringing of spacetime as it is perturbed by some external field.
-These oscillations are independent of the initial excitation, their vibrations and damping specified solely by the mass, spin and charge of the black hole.
+For a given external field, these oscillations are independent of the initial excitation, their vibrations and damping specified solely by the mass, spin and charge of the black hole.
 As such, quasinormal modes are used as probes for the validity of general relativity in the strong gravity regime.

-From a more theoretical perspective, quasinormal modes provides a test for the linear stability of more exotic spacetimes (such as black branes, black rings, black string): when all quasinormal modes are damped ($\texttt{Im}(\omega) \leq 0$), the spacetime is stable.
+From a more theoretical perspective, quasinormal modes provides a test for the linear stability of more exotic spacetimes (such as black branes, black rings, black string): when all quasinormal modes are damped ($\texttt{Im}(\omega) \leq 0$), the spacetime is linearly stable.
 In the context of AdS/CFT duality, the onset of instability of the AdS spacetime corresponds to a thermodynamic phase transition in CFT.

 Review articles on quasinormal modes in an astrophysical setting - black holes, stars, and other such compact objects - we cite \cite{Kokkotas1999} and \cite{Nollert1999}.
 An emphasis on higher dimensional black holes and their connection to strongly coupled quantum fields is in \cite{Berti2009}, while \cite{Konoplya2011} emphasizes on the various numerical and analytical techniques that have been developed to calculate quasinormal modes.
 The papers \cite{Grandclement2009,Dias2016} focus on the application of spectral and pseudospectral methods in gravity, of which \texttt{SpectralBP} is an example of.